Nizamuddin Auliya: During the short reign of Qutbu'd-Din Mubarak Shah

-During the last years of 'Ala'u'd-Din's life, the intrigues of Malik Na'ib deprived Khizr Khan of succeeding legitimately to the throne.
-Malik Na'ib had Khizr Khan blinded and Qutbu'd-Din Mubarak Shah (1316–20), another claimant to the throne, narrowly escaped death.
+During the last years of Alauddin Khalji's life, the intrigues of Malik Kafur deprived Khizr Khan of succeeding legitimately to the throne.
+Malik Kafur had Khizr Khan blinded and Qutbuddin Mubarak Shah (1316–20), another claimant to the throne, narrowly escaped death.
 When Mubarak Shah ascended the throne he had Khizr Khan and the latter's brothers executed.
 Shaikh Nizamu'd-Din took no interest in political upheavals but could not escape the brunt of Sultan Mubarak Shah's fury for having made Khizr Khan his disciple.
 Speaking disparagingly of the Shaikh he began to hatch schemes against him.
 He prohibited his nobles from visiting Ghiyaspur.
 Mubarak Shah also constructed a mosque, the Masjid-i Miri, Where all the Sufis and 'ulama' were ordered to perform their prayers.
 The Shaikh refused to comply with the Sultan's orders, remonstrating that the mosque in his neighborhood had a greater claim on him.

 On the first day of each month, the entire religious community of Delhi, gathered at the palace to offer congratulations prayer to the Sultan.
 The Shaikh further angered the Sultan by sending a servant as his delegate.
 The Sultan threatened the Shaikh with serious consequences if he personally failed to pay homage.
 Refusing to heed the threat, the Shaikh quietly prayed at his mother's tomb and returned to his jama'at-khana.
 As the last day of the month approached, the capital was filled with anxiety, while the Shaikh himself remained calm.
 But the first day of the next month did not come for the Sultan.
-He was assassinated on the first night of Jumada II, 720/8 July 1320 by his favorite and protege, Khusraw Khan Barwar, who was later overthrown by Ghazi Malik who later came to be known as Ghiyasu'd-Din Tughluq.
+He was assassinated on the first night of Jumada II, 720/8 July 1320 by his favorite and protege, Khusraw Khan Barwar, who was later overthrown by Ghazi Malik who later came to be known as Ghiyasuddin Tughluq.

 Urs

-The Urs (death anniversary) of Nizamuddin Auliya is celebrated at the Nizamuddin Dargah on the 17th-18th of Rabi II (Rabi-ul-Aaqir), and that of Amir Khusro on the 18th of Shawwal.
+The Urs-e-Nizamuddin Aulia is celebrated at the Nizamuddin Dargah on the 17th-18th of Rabi II (Rabi-ul-Aaqir), and that of Amir Khusro on the 18th of Shawwal.